 - Leverage benefits and risks.
 Business risk, financial risk, and gearing ratios.

-- When Is there too much debt?
+- When does a firm have too much debt?
 When is there too little debt?
 Why is Too Much or Too Little Debt a Problem?

 - How do companies change financial and capital structures?